-In interior design and decorating celebration of Cinco de Mayo on this 5th day of May, I am featuring five stunning kitchen sink oh d (as in design) my oh kitchen sink styles.
+In interior design and decorating celebration of Cinco de Mayo on this 5th day of May, I am featuring a collection of stunning sink oh d (as in design) my oh kitchen sink styles.

-First up we take a look at our house favorites, the marble and natural stone kitchen sink.
+First up we take a look at the kitchen sink styles house favorites- marble and natural stone.
 Marble and natural stone sinks impress the eye with a timeless and tasteful touch of luxury balanced with performance capability.
 The porosity of natural stone makes this material easily susceptible to stain which gives pause to some when considering the use of these types of sinks.

 Acidic and oily substances will penetrate the surface of the natural stone leaving a stain to deal with.
 Over time the patina of these sinks “rests” and becomes a perfectly imperfect design feature, one that accentuates the natural beauty of the stone.